 Casino Heroes is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Hero Gaming Limited and is registered under the jurisdictions of United Kingdom, Malta and Curaçao.
-Last updated: May 21, 2018.
+It is operated by Hero Gaming Limited and is registered under the jurisdictions of United Kingdom, Malta, Curaçao and Sweden.
+Last updated: January 23, 2019.

 As you play at Casino Heroes you will see a progress bar across the screen that shows you edging ever closer towards a battle with your current area's boss.
 These battles give you the opportunity to accumulate the casino's in-house currency, rubies, as well as advance to other areas of the island.
 The casino initially launched with a tedious three tiered wheel of fortune style battle system that quickly annoyed and bored in equal measure anyone that was subjected to it.
 Thankfully the casino has listened to feedback about these battles and revamped the system in recent times.

 Nowadays you play a pick-em style game where you can choose from a collection of boxes.
 The boxes may reveal weapons, health points, free spins, or rubies which can be spent in the casino's shop on free spins of various values.
 If you collect a weapon you can use it to hit the boss and subtract some of its hit points.
 After each of your picks the boss will whack you and you'll lose a hit point.
 Whoever gets their opponent down to zero hit points first wins.
 If you win, you move on to the next part of the island and can later on face a new boss.
 But should you lose you'll have to go back and play some more until you earn another shot at the same boss.
 Fundamentally it is a completely random experience and since you have no skill or control over the battle like you would in a real video game, it can be frustrating to be repeatedly beaten by the same boss due to dumb luck.